wagnerjfr/mysql-master-slaves-replication-docker/README.md

 ## 2. Pull MySQL Sever Image

-To download the MySQL Community Edition image, the command is:
+To download the *MySQL Community Edition image*, the command is:
 ```
 docker pull mysql/mysql-server:tag
 ```